-- Residential CET revenues must be allocated as follows: - Up to 4% can be used to cover administrative expenses incurred from implementation of the CET. - 50% must be spent on developer incentives (e.g., permit fee and SDC reductions, tax abatements, or finance-based incentives). - o 35% may be used flexibly for affordable housing programs. - 15% flows to Oregon Housing and Community Services (OHCS) for homeownership programs.
+- 50% must be spent on developer incentives (e.g., permit fee and SDC reductions, tax abatements, or finance-based incentives). - 35% may be used flexibly for affordable housing programs. - 15% flows to Oregon Housing and Community Services (OHCS) for homeownership programs.
 OHCS's policy is to spend the revenue in communities where it's collected. - Commercial/industrial CET has fewer restrictions on how revenues are spent: - 50% must go towards housing-related programs (not necessarily limited to affordable housing). - 50% is unrestricted and can be used as the City sees fit.